richardhriech/InterviewPreparation/CSharp Fundamentals/Linq.md

 A lambda expression is an ***anonymous function*** used to create ***delegates*** or ***expression tree*** types.
 In LINQ, they are often used to write inline expressions defining ***criteria*** or ***projections***.

 ### What are expression trees?
 Expression trees represent code in a tree-like data structure, where each node is an expression, such as a method call or a binary operation.
-LINQ uses expression trees to translate queries against data sources like SQL into domain-specific language.
+They are important in LINQ because they enable LINQ providers to interpret the queries and translate them into other forms (like SQL for databases) dynamically at runtime.

 ### What is the difference between `FirstOrDefault()` and `SingleOrDefault()`?
 Both methods return a single element from a sequence. `FirstOrDefault()` returns the first found element or default if no element is found. `SingleOrDefault()` ***throws if there is more than one element*** in the sequence, otherwise, it returns the single element or default.